-Providence's E-Scooter Share Program launched in October 2018.
-Two companies, Spin and VeoRide, received permits to operate 300 e-scooters each during the 2019-20 second year of the program.
+Providence's E-Scooter Share Pilot Program launched in October 2018 and runs through August 2019.
+Two companies, Bird and Lime, received permits to operate 150 e-scooters each during the year of the pilot program.
 Operators are responsible for meeting requirements specific to safety, distribution, equity, maintenance, operations, parking, and data sharing as outlined in updated regulations DPW issued in December 2018.
+Unlike the City's bike share program, DPW manages e-scooter share with assistance from DPD and the Director of Operations.